Premiership of Stephen Harper: Libel suit against Liberal Party

 Harper launched a lawsuit on March 13, 2008, against the Liberal Party of Canada over statements published on the party's website concerning the Chuck Cadman affair.
 This was the first time a sitting prime minister had sued the opposition for libel.
-The $2.5-million suit named the Liberal Party, the Federal Liberal Agency of Canada, and the unnamed author or authors of the statements published on the Liberal website.
+The $2.5-million suit was named "The Liberal Party, the Federal Liberal Agency of Canada, and the unnamed author or authors of the statements published on the Liberal website".
 The articles at the centre of the lawsuit were headlined "Harper knew of Conservative bribery" and "Harper must come clean about allegations of Conservative Bribery".
 Those articles questioned Harper's alleged involvement in financial offers made to Cadman to sway his vote in a crucial 2005 Commons showdown.
-The suit filed in the Ontario Superior Court of Justice did not name Liberal Leader Stéphane Dion or MPs Ralph Goodale and Michael Ignatieff—whom Harper also threatened to sue.
+The suit filed in the Ontario Superior Court of Justice did not name Liberal Leader Stéphane Dion or MPs Ralph Goodale and Michael Ignatieff—whom Harper had also threatened to sue.
 The lawsuit was settled out of court in 2009 with both parties not disclosing the terms of settlement.

-Dona Cadman said that prior to the May 2005 budget vote, Tom Flanagan and Doug Finley, two Conservative Party officials, offered her husband, Chuck Cadman, a million-dollar life insurance policy in exchange for his vote to bring down the Liberal government.
+Dona Cadman said that before the May 2005 budget vote, Tom Flanagan and Doug Finley, two Conservative Party officials, offered her husband, Chuck Cadman, a million-dollar life insurance policy in exchange for his vote to bring down the Liberal government.

 Domestic and foreign policy

 Harper's government introduced 9 budgets.
-The 2011 budget was not passed prior to the calling of the 2011 general election, but was adopted soon afterward.
+The 2011 budget was not passed before the calling of the 2011 general election, but was adopted soon afterwards.
 Starting in 2008, each of his budgets ran a substantial deficit as a result of the 2008 global recession.
 Budgetary equilibrium returned in 2013, earlier than it was originally predicted.
-Harper's economic policy included a multitude of new spending and reduced government revenue revenues due to reductions to the Goods and Services Tax and corporate income taxes.
+Harper's economic policy included a multitude of new spending and reduced government revenues due to reductions to the Goods and Services Tax and corporate income taxes.
 Harper campaigned on a pledge to increase defense spending and has cut it in real terms.

 As with any Canadian government, the principal foreign relations issue is the relationship with the United States, Canada's closest neighbour and largest trading partner.
-The ongoing War in Afghanistan was also a major foreign policy issue for the Harper government, who withdrew Canadian troops from Afghanistan in 2011.
+The ongoing War in Afghanistan was also a major foreign policy issue for the Harper government, which withdrew Canadian troops from Afghanistan in 2011.
 As a result of economic sanctions against officials of the Russian government stemming from the annexation of Crimea by the Russian Federation, Harper had to contend with a sharp reduction in trade with Russia.

+Harper’s domestic fiscal policy increased the Canadian M1 money supply from 350k million to 760K million.